Susseratal/ncmusic/README.md

 If none of this made sense, you now have documented evidence of my stupidity.
 If it did, I hope you enjoy!
 ~ Iain xx

+Recommended Directory structure:
+Artists > Albums > songs
+This is what I've set the variable names to reflect, but if you want to restructure it, just be aware that some code edits may be necessary

 Changelog:
 Done: